SithumDilshan28/SithumDilshan28/README.md

 ## Hi there, I'm [Sithum Dilshan][website].
 ### I'm a Undergraduate Student & Freelance Web Developer!
-- 🌱 I’m currently learning everything
+- 🌱 Programmers never quit; they just debug the issues
 - 🥅 2023 Goals: Seeking an IT Internship to Unlock my Potential
 - ⚡ Fun fact: I love to code and listening music